Ernest Tubb: Death

-On August 15, 1982, he made his final appearance on the Grand Ole Opry.
-He died on September 6, 1984, at the Baptist Hospital in Nashville from emphysema.
+Tubb died on September 6, 1984, at the Baptist Hospital in Nashville from emphysema.
 He is buried in Nashville's Hermitage Memorial Gardens.

 Legacy

-Tubb was inducted into the Texas Country Music Hall of Fame in 1999, and he ranked number 21 in CMT's 40 Greatest Men of Country Music in 2003.
+Tubb was inducted into the Texas Country Music Hall of Fame in 1999, and he ranked No. 21 in CMT's 40 Greatest Men of Country Music in 2003.

 One of his sons, Justin, was a popular country singer and songwriter in the mid-1950s through the early 1960s; Justin's sons, Carey and Zachary Tubb, also became musicians.
 Tubb's nephew, Billy Lee Tubb, was his lead guitarist briefly (fall 1959 – April 1960).
 He also had solo careers under several pseudonyms (Ronny Wade, X. Lincoln) and played with John Anderson, writing several songs with him.
 Tubb's great nephew, Lucky Tubb, has toured with Hank Williams III.

 Cal Smith, who played guitar for the Texas Troubadours during the 1960s, went on to a successful country music career of his own in the 1970s, recording hits such as "Country Bumpkin".

 Jack Greene, who played drums for the Texas Troubadours, went on to become a successful country music star following his departure from Tubb's band, recording the hits "There Goes My Everything" and "Statue of a Fool".

 Ernest Tubb's nephew, Glenn Douglas Tubb, wrote his first hit song for his uncle in 1952.
 He went on to write more than 50 hit songs for more than two dozen country and rock music superstars, including Bob Dylan, Johnny Cash, BJ Thomas, George Jones, Kentucky Headhunters, Charlie Pride, Ann Murray, and Kitty Wells.
 Glenn Tubb won a Grammy Award for "Skip a Rope", which was made a hit by Henson Cargill.
 Glenn Douglas Tubb died in 2021.

 The Midnite Jamboree Tubb founded in 1947 continues to air, recorded each weekend from a stage at his record shop and airing after each episode of the Grand Ole Opry.

 The song "Set 'Em Up Joe", recorded and made famous by Vern Gosdin, was a tribute to Tubb's music, particularly the song "Walking the Floor Over You".
 The Ernest Tubb Record Store, founded in 1947, is still in operation in Nashville and is now owned by Robert's Western World.
 On March 11, 2022, the store owners announced on their Facebook page that the business and its real estate had been sold, and the store would close at an unspecified time.